52North/wps-js-client/README.md

 License
 -------

-wps-js-client is published under TODO
+wps-js-client is published under Apache License Version 2.0

 The used libraries are: